tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * In the case of the father with two children, the model may give a lot of importance (high weight) to the `isNewRelease` and `isForChildren` inputs, and penalize the weights of the `isAwardWinning` input.

-* The key point is, the weights and the threshold (`θ` also referred as bias) will depend on the data available, the viewing history in this case.
+* The key point is, the weights and the threshold (`θ` also referred to as bias) will depend on the data available, the viewing history in this case.

 Continue to the slide entitled _The perceptron may be harsh_ and highlight the following: